 Awesome cow facts (list provided by Marcel):

-- the heartbeat of cows can best be felt underneath their chin
+- the heartbeat of cows is best felt underneath their chin

 - cows have four stomachs